bingeli1212/nitrile-preview/doc/DOC-styles.md

 + shift:<length>

   The shift-option hold a length that expresses the location of text shifted away from its attached location.
-It is currently utilized by the 'edge' operation to place the text away from the edge.
+It is currently utilized by the 'edge' and 'draw' operation to place the text away from the middle of the line it intends to place the label for had the shift-option not be specified.
 It is also utilized by the 'drawanglearc' operation to shift the text away from the arc.
-Note that this value can be a negative number such that when it is negative the shift would have been performed in an opposite direction.
+Note that a positive number would have shifted the text to the right-hand side of the direction of the line, and a negative number would have shifted the text to the left relative to the direction of the line.

 + dx:<length>